After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 "We stripped off the formality and rigidity that made Christmas a chore"

 It was Thanksgiving of 2008.
 Carla Padvoiskis' father died suddenly and unexpectedly — an immense loss that redefined how her family would acknowledge future holidays.
-"It was as if the three of us, my sister, mother and I, exchanged some unarticulated but impactful realization that to not spend precious times with those we hold in our hearts is to gamble away the time we have in those relationships," Padvoiskis says.
+"It was as if the three of us, my sister, mother and I exchanged some unarticulated but impactful realization that to not spend precious times with those we hold in our hearts is to gamble away the time we have in those relationships," Padvoiskis says.
 For her family, that meant an end to structuring precious holiday time around a cast of blood relatives — who, to her, seemed more like a "a gaggle of acquaintances."

 "It was a day of obligatory cheek kisses with distant adults and rowdy children who held labels rather than meaningful roles in my life," she says.
 After some honest reflection with her immediate family in the wake of their loss, Padvoiskis says, "We stripped off the formality and rigidity that made Christmas a chore.
 We engaged in honest reflection and saw life as being too short to not be with the people you love."

 What Padvoiskis considers "family" has expanded, and their loss has drawn those loved ones closer.
-"I'd like to believe my dad would be proud of his 'girls.'
+"I'd like to believe my dad would be proud of his girls.
 Navigating the holidays without him makes each of us more accepting and gracious of each other.
 Now, our traditions flourish because they are rooted in spending time with the people who we couldn't bear to miss."

 "I wasn't even sad that my Pop-Pop was Santa"